bizzapagel/little-media-tracker/README.md

 # Weight Tracker

-A fancy web app for tracking weight.
+A minimalist web app for tracking weight loss (or gain).